 - 1977-1999: Pluto's lopsided orbit brings it slightly closer to the sun than Neptune.
-It will be at least 230 years before Pluto moves inward of Neptune's orbit for 20 years.
+It will be at least 230 years before Pluto again slips inside Neptune's orbit for another 20 years.

-- 1978: American astronomers James Christy and Robert Harrington discover Pluto's unusually large moon, Charon.
+- 1978: James Christy and Robert Harrington discover Pluto's unusually large moon, Charon.

-- 1988: Astronomers discover that Pluto has an atmosphere.
+- 1988: Astronomers find Pluto has an atmosphere.

-- 2005: Scientists using the Hubble Space Telescope announce the discovery of two additional moons of Pluto.
-Named Nix and Hydra, the little moons may have formed at the same time as Charon did, perhaps all three splitting off from Pluto in a giant impact event.
+- 2005: Scientists using the Hubble Space Telescope announce the discovery of two more moons.
+Named Nix and Hydra, the little moons may have formed at the same time as Charon did, perhaps all three splitting off from Pluto after a giant impact.

-- 2006: NASA's New Horizons mission launches on a path to explore Pluto and the Kuiper Belt region.
-The spacecraft is scheduled to reach Pluto in 2015.
+- 2006: NASA's New Horizons mission launches on a mission to explore Pluto and the Kuiper Belt region beyond Neptune.
+The journey to Pluto will take more than nine years.

 - 2006: After the discovery of similar worlds in the Kuiper Belt, the International Astronomical Union reclassifies Pluto from planet to dwarf planet.